pixelmatix/smartmatrix-docs/SmartMatrix/docs/start.md

 > Example display created using the SmartMatrix SD Shield, 32x32 P6 LED Matrix Panel, and SmartMatrix Frame Kit installed in a shadowbox picture frame.
 > [Click for Video](https://www.youtube.com/watch?v=alcExtbLE3w&feature=youtu.be)

-The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902) and [PJRC](http://www.pjrc.com/store/smartmatrix_kit.html).
+The SmartMatrix Shield is available for purchase from [Adafruit](https://www.adafruit.com/products/1902).
 Compatible RGB matrix panels are available from Adafruit and linked from their SmartMatrix Shield product page.
 The SmartMatrix Bundle - which comes with everything you need to build a display that can be mounted in a shadowbox picture frame and comes with a remote control to change what's playing - is available through the [Hackaday Store](http://store.hackaday.com/products/smartmatrix-bundle) with free worldwide shipping.

 > ![SmartMatrix Shield](photos/ProtoIsometric.jpg)